-Magic Island is Lotte World’s water-themed park and features an aquarium while Magic Island is completely surrounded by Seokchonhosu Lake.
+Magic Island is Lotte World’s water-themed park and features an aquarium, while Seokchonhosu Lake surrounds Magic Island.

 To take a break from the rides, head to Lotte World Folk Museum, which features displays from South Korea’s history, and several model villages.